nop33/si/src/content/blog/setting-expectations-for-extreme-risk-mitigation-through-policy-change/index.md

 ---
-title: Setting expectations for extreme risk mitigation through policy change
+title: Setting expectations for global catastrophic risk mitigation through policy change
 date: 2021-06-21T14:11:57.950Z
 description: Our motivation for writing this post comes from observing an increasing number of calls for preparedness which require institutional